Once a data file has been read into Q it can be saved as an SPSS

 To save your data file as an SPSS or CSV file:

-1. select Tools > Save Data as SPSS/CSV File.
-A summary of the above will be shown:
+1. Select Tools > Save Data as SPSS/CSV File.
+A summary of the below will be shown:

 2. Click OK.